 Facilitate maintenance for the customer and relieve your service staff

 A connected machine will be able to signal how often regular maintenance routines should be performed by your customer.
 You will also be able to trigger very specific routines for more unusual scenarios.
 If the buck crane in the example above had an unusually high load, the wires may have to be checked on the same day and not at the end of the month.
-In addition to the maintenance records, instructional videos or perhaps a cutaway with zoom function can be easily linked to various aspects of the service or events involving the machine.

 For those customers primarily having a service agreement as insurance, the daily interaction with a digital service book gives the feeling of the actual value.
 For those customers who previously thought that their service agreement cost more than how they use their machines, you can create more situation-adapted price models based on actual use and extended own maintenance responsibility.